-We will be ending the LOCAL recycling facet of our charity in early July
+Due to the weak petroleum market we will be ending the LOCAL recycling facet of our charity in early June 2017

-NON-LOCAL PARTICIPATION WILL NOT BE AFFECTED BY THIS MOVE AND WILL CONTINUE AS BEFORE as it is not affected by our storage and supports us monitarily.
+NON-LOCAL PARTICIPATION WILL NOT BE AFFECTED BY THIS CHANGE AND WILL CONTINUE AS BEFORE AS IT Supports us monitarily.

 The non-local process has been very successful nationwide.

-We will continue our primary mission to provide free wheelchairs, purchasing new, funding repairs and accessories, and refurbishing donated wheelchairs.
+We will continue our primary mission under the humanitarian division"Chariots Of Love" to provide free wheelchairs, purchasing new, funding repairs and accessories, and refurbishing donated wheelchairs.

 We will continue with our secondary mission to educate the public on how to recycle correctly.